Open source has shaped the software world because it made important building blocks inspectable, reusable, and improvable.

 If AI collaboration is built only as closed product behavior, users have to trust the vendor's promises.
 If key patterns become inspectable protocols, users and developers can reason about the system more clearly.

-This is one reason Sociail's Matrix foundation matters.
-Open communication infrastructure gives us a better starting point for rooms, identity, messages, and interoperability.
+This is one reason open communication foundations matter.
+Shared intelligence needs a serious starting point for rooms, identity, messages, and interoperability.

 Governance is a product feature